KCC will use the following process to determine whether a faculty member meets minimum qualifications in a discipline:

 - An associate degree in the field to be taught, plus a minimum of three years of experience in the field and appropriate occupational credentialing or passing proficiency exam scores for the course/s; or

 - A bachelor’s degree in the field to be taught.

 All candidates to teach at KCC must submit materials to the associate dean, who will ensure the eligibility requirements are met.
-After review, the associate dean will recommend assignment to the Vice President for Instructional and Student Success.
+After review, the associate dean will recommend assignment to the Vice president for academic affairs.

 When there are questions about a faculty member’s qualifications, the associate dean will consult with other faculty in the discipline.
 As appropriate, the associate dean may write the rationale for accepting the credentials to have included in the faculty members’ personnel file.
 Continued retention of employment may be contingent upon completing additional coursework.

 Faculty teaching Articulated Credit do not need advanced degree qualifications.

 At the beginning of the semester, an email will be sent that details expectations and due dates for deliverables.
 Please also note the following:

 - Calendar: An email is sent out prior to course start for due dates of midterm reports and final grades, withdrawal date, and the Student Evaluation of Instruction (SEI).

 - Class hours: All faculty are expected to conduct at least the minimum number of lecture and lab contact hours as approved by the Illinois Community College Board.